 Stow On The Wold

-Burford is situated in the North of Oxfordshire, twenty miles west of Oxford, and is considered the Southern gateway to the Cotswolds.
-Technically a town rather than a village, tiny Burford is known for its thatched-roof cottages and 12th-century church.
-A beautiful old Cotswold town, it’s High Street sloping from the high Wolds, where you have beautiful views over the open countryside, down to the willow fringed River Windrush in the pretty Windrush valley.
-Burford has smart restaurants and even cool gardening center, Burford Garden Company, which draws green-fingered local fans such as Kate Moss and Liz Hurly.
+Burford, North of Oxfordshire, is considered the Southern gateway to the Cotswolds.
+A beautiful and old Cotswold town, it’s High Street slopes from the high Wolds, where beautiful views over the open countryside can be found.
+Burford has a number of impeccable restaurants and a gardening center, regularly frequented by Kate Moss and Liz Hurly.